Blitz3DFASM/Blitz3DFASMSDK/README.md

 ### Sin(degrees_value)

+The *fsin* instruction calculates the sine of the number in ST0 and stores the result in the same register.
+The operand is considered given in radians and cannot be greater than 2^63 or less than -2^63.

       fld	dword [pi_div_180]      ; D9 05 xx xx xx xx
       fmul	dword [degrees_value]   ; D8 0D xx xx xx xx
       fsin                          ; D9 FE
       fstp  dword [result]          ; D9 1D xx xx xx xx

 ### Cos(degrees_value)

+The *fcos* instruction calculates the sine of the number in ST0 and stores the result in the same register.
+The operand is considered given in radians and cannot be greater than 2^63 or less than -2^63.

       fld	dword [pi_div_180]      ; D9 05 xx xx xx xx
       fmul	dword [degrees_value]   ; D8 0D xx xx xx xx